Dmazeio/dmazeio.github.io/index.md

 ## Welcome to Dmaze Dev Docs

 Dmaze provides an extensive API to allow third party developers full access to all operations and data in Dmaze.
+There are two ways of authorizing as an integration:

+### Microsoft Entra ID integration
-For now, only 'Enterprise' customers can access the API, using Azure AD client id and secrets to obtain a JSON Web Token (jwt).
+Customers that have connection Microsoft Entra ID can access the API using a Microsoft Entra ID application to obtain a JSON Web Token (jwt).

-To interact with our API you need to create an app registration in your Azure Active Directory.
+To interact with our API you either need to create an app registration in your Entra ID.
 [Follow our documentation](app_reg.md) to complete the app registration.

 Once the app is registered properly you can [aquire an access token](aquire_token.md) to call our API.

+### Standalone API user
+For all customers we also support standalone API users.
+To get a standalone API configured, for now you'll have to contact Dmaze Support.

 API Examples
  - [Basic Entity API calls](basic.md)